Financial Aid for Degreed and Graduate Students

 BW's Federal ID Code: 003014

 The financial aid application at Baldwin Wallace University consists of the following:

-- If your FAFSA is selected for verification, you will be asked for a signed copy of your (and your spouse's) federal tax return, including all schedules, and copies of your (and your spouse's) W-2s as specified on the Verification Worksheet
+If your FAFSA is selected for verification, you will be asked for a signed copy of your (and your spouse's) federal tax return, including all schedules and W-2s as specified on the Verification Worksheet.

-Students who have already received a Bachelor's degree are usually eligible to borrow a Federal Direct Loan to help cover the cost of their education.
+If you already have a bachelor's degree, you are usually eligible to borrow a Federal Direct Loan to help cover the cost of your education.
 Once the financial aid application is complete, the eligibility for Federal Direct Loan funds will be calculated.
-Grant assistance from the federal/state governments and Baldwin Wallace University are not available for degreed/graduate students.
-Additional information regarding Federal Direct Loans is listed below:
+Grant assistance from federal and state governments and BW are not available for degreed/graduate students.

 Maximum Loan Amounts